When Microsoft bought Skype for $8.5 billion in 2011, many industry observers wondered if the company was throwing its money away. Now, the

 Skype is the consumer-facing side of the division, although Microsoft has also been developing various business-directed components, such as a Skype-based online marketplace for small businesses.

 Lync offers functions similar to Skype's -- instant messaging, video conferencing and Net-based phone calls -- but with the management oversight controls that IT requires.
-Lync is available as part of the Microsoft Office suite, or can be obtained in a cloud version.
+Lync is available as part of the Microsoft Office suite, or can be obtained in a version.
 The company has recently moved the Lync team into the Skype division, which is being run by Division President Tony Bates, the CEO of Skype before the acquisition.

 In a posting on The Official Microsoft Blog on Thursday, Bates announced that Lync-Skype connectivity for presence, instant messaging and voice would be available by June for all Lync users.
 He said that integration would "begin to enable what we call B2X," an approach which "puts people first and looks at communications in a unified way, not as disparate technology silos focused on one task or protocol."